josheligoldman/Thinking/pages/How to Read a Paper, Keshav.md

 	- ## Doing a Literature Review
 		- Find 5 recent papers in the field using Google Scholar or another search engine.
 		- Do a quick pass of each paper to get a basic idea.
 Read the related work sections more carefully.
-		-
+		- If there is a reference to a recent survey, you're done
+		- If not, find the papers cited multiple times.
+These are the key papers.
+Set these papers aside -